spsaswat/plantdis/README.md

 # Plant_Disease_Detector
 The objective of the project is to identify plant disease by using image of a plant leaf using deep learning model.

-The Whole project has three components:- Deep Learning(Tensorflow), Command Line Interaction(ML-HUB), App Dev(Flutter)
+The Whole project has four components:- Deep Learning(Using Tensorflow), Command Line Interaction(Using ML-HUB), Linux Desktop App(MLHUB backend), Android App(Tflite backend).

 Dataset Source - https://data.mendeley.com/datasets/tywbtsjrjv/1